-Ocean Avenue in Santa Monica is where you'll find Santa Monica beach hotels for every budget - from the don't-ask expensive to the shoestring budget-friendly.
+Ocean Avenue is where you'll find Santa Monica beach hotels for every budget - from the don't-ask expensive to the shoestring budget-friendly.

-So let's get to it - what are your options for beach hotels in Santa Monica?
+So let's get to it - what are your options for beach hotels?
 Budget-friendly hotels start at $125 per night.

 And If you're really in the mood to splurge, top Santa Monica beach hotels can make your visit luxe and dreamy - for a $300 or more per night starting rate.

 While Santa Monica is famous for its expensive beach hotels, the truth is that there are budget-friendly hotels here, too - and some are even steps from the beach.

 The Bayside hotel is a stone's throw from Santa Monica's best attractions.
 Ocean views, courtyard, and economy rooms ensure these Santa Monica accommodations suit everyone's needs and vacation budget.

 All rooms are non-smoking, and many have full kitchens.
 Rooms start at $128 per night.
 2001 Ovean Avenue; (310) 396-6000.

 Hotel California is a laid-back, beach-style hotel with 26 California-themed rooms (including surfboard headboards) just a short walk along a small private footpath to the beach and less than a block from the Santa Monica Pier.